Venkat-Git98/Private_CA/deploy CA for Flower in EC2 instances.md

 - One EC2 instance for the FL server
 - One EC2 instance for the FL client
 - One EC2 instance for the private CA server
-- Domain name pointing to the public IP of the FL server (e.g., scriptchain.co)
+- Domain name pointing to the public IP of the FL server (e.g., example.co)
 - OpenSSL installed on the private CA server
 - Python and necessary libraries installed on both FL server and client